Please select a partnership to see additional information:

 The police have a key role in the investigation of serious crime.

-All Child Abuse Investigation Teams (CAITs) in the West Midlands should have an awareness of FGM and specific policy to deal with allegations of FGM.
+All Police child abuse investigation teams should have an awareness of FGM and specific policy to deal with allegations of FGM.
 The police response recognises the need for an effective investigative response to what is regarded as an extremely severe form of child abuse, recognising the immediate and long term pain, suffering and risks to health associated with this practice.

-Where FGM has been practiced, CAIT will take a lead role in the investigation of this serious crime, working to common joint investigative practices and in line with strategy agreements.
-Professionals in health and social care as well as teachers in England and Wales have a duty to report ‘known’ cases of FGM in under 18s which they identify in the course of their professional work to the police.
-Following consultation with social care professionals as well as other relevant professionals, the police will take appropriate action to ensure the girl/young woman is safe and her needs are prioritised.
+Where FGM has been practiced, the Police will take a lead role in the investigation.
+Professionals in health and social care, as well as teachers in England and Wales have a duty to report ‘known’ cases of FGM in under 18s which they identify in the course of their professional work to the police.
+Following consultation with social care professionals, as well as other relevant professionals, the police will take appropriate action to ensure the girl/young woman is safe and her needs are prioritised.

 The police investigation will extend to identifying established excisors and investigating these with a view to identifying further victims and closing down these networks.